Intelligent-CAT-Lab/SEER/learning/README.md

 # Model Training and Evaluation
 In this directory, we introduce all python modules which have been used for model training and evaluation purposes.
+Please download the datasets and a pretrained model (if you want to continue from a specific epoch) from Zenodo.

 ## Implementation Details
 Please check the following descriptions related to each .py file in this directory: